-Each dot in the chart below was a member of the Senate in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Cannon is shown as a purple triangle. (analysis methodology)
+Cannon is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 2355 (97th): Telecommunications for the Disabled Act of 1982

 - S. 1681 (97th): A bill to designate the Southern Nevada Water Project the “Robert B. Griffith Water Project”.

 - S. 1858 (97th): A bill to declare that the United States holds certain lands in trust for the Washoe Tribe of Nevada and California and to transfer certain other lands ...